This chapter should be cited as follows:

 A well newborn will have a flexed posture and will have active movements.
 A floppy baby with no active movements has usually undergone some degree of compromise.
 Improvements in tone usually lag behind improvements in the heart rate and respiration by many minutes, especially in the more compromised newborn.

-5) Saturations
+5) Saturation

-• 2 min 60%;
+2 minutes 60%;

-• 3 min 70%;
+3 minutes 70%;

-• 4 min 80%;
+4 minutes 80%;

-• 5 min 85%;
+5 minutes 85%;

 A well baby, and one who has started respiratory movements due to late intrapartum hypoxia, is easy to identify.
 These babies will be breathing soon after delivery, have a good heart rate and tone, and will change color to a central pink color.
 They require no resuscitation, but care should still be taken to reduce heat loss by drying the baby as described above.
 These babies should be given to their mothers for skin-to-skin contact and to initiate the first breastfeed.

 Babies in the later phases of terminal apnea are also relatively easy to identify.
-They will be born with no respiratory effort, have a heart rate that is <60 bpm or be asystolic.
+They will be born with no respiratory effort, and have a heart rate that is <60 bpm or be asystolic.
 The color will be pale and there will be a loss of the normal tone.
 Babies who are in primary apnea and those in the early phase of terminal apnea can be very difficult to differentiate.

 There is a significant body of evidence that demonstrates advantages to both the baby and the mother from early skin-to-skin contact and breastfeeding.
-These include both short-term benefits for the baby such as better thermoregulation and reductions in stress hormones, and longer-term benefits to both the baby and the mother from higher rates of breastfeeding initiation and maintenance.
+These include both short-term benefits for the baby such as better thermoregulation and reduction in stress hormones, and longer-term benefits to both the baby and the mother from higher rates of breastfeeding initiation and maintenance.

 A standardized process to resuscitation will allow for babies to receive the resuscitation they require without over intervention.

 It is important to note the time of birth for all deliveries.
 Most modern resuscitaires will have a digital timer that can be switched on easily.
 This should be done regardless of the condition of the baby at delivery.
-Irrespective of how unwell the baby looks, the first step is to dry the baby and ensure that the radiant heater is on and also that towels are available to wrap the baby in to minimize heat loss.
+Irrespective of how unwell the baby looks, the first step is to dry the baby and ensure that the radiant heater is on and also that towels are available in which to wrap the baby to minimize heat loss.
 While doing this, more help should be summoned.

 After the initial assessment and common actions described above, resuscitation should use the following structure:

-• Airway;
+- Airway;

-• Breathing;
+- Breathing;

-• Circulation;
+- Circulation;

-• Drugs (rarely used).
+- Drugs (rarely used).

 Airway

 Unlike in older children and adults, the airway of the newborn can be occluded both by extension and flexion.
-The head should therefore be placed in a neutral position with the face parallel to the surface the baby is lying on.
+The head should therefore be placed in a neutral position with the face parallel to the surface on which the baby is lying.
 In a floppy baby, the loss of pharyngeal tone and a relatively large tongue can result in physical airway obstruction.
 Jaw thrust should be provided if the baby is floppy.
 Lose secretions do not usually cause any airway obstruction and are often best left alone.
 If there are copious amounts or if there are visible blood clots or thick mucus, this should be suctioned under direct vision using a Yankauer suction catheter.
 Over-vigorous and deep suction can cause vagal induced bradycardia.
 Suction should be set to about 90–100 mmHg.

 Breathing

 If the baby fails to establish spontaneous respiration following measures to open and maintain the airway, then breathing support should be provided.
 This should ideally be provided using a pressure-limiting device that provides 30 cmH2O in term babies for the initial breaths.
 For preterm babies, the pressure should be set lower, possibly no more than 25 cmH2O.
-If a pressure-limiting device is not available, a self-inflating bag with a “blow-off” valve set at 30–40 cmH2O can be used.
+If a pressure-limiting device is not available, a self-inflating bag with a 'blow-off' valve set at 30–40 cmH2O can be used.
 Bags with a volume under 500 ml should not be used as rapid depression can lead to significantly higher pressures than those recommended above.

-If the heart rate has responded and chest movement is seen, then provide shorter ventilation breaths at a rate of 30 per minute until regular respiration is seen.
+If the heart rate has responded and chest movement is seen, then shorter ventilation breaths at a rate of 30 per minute should be provided until regular respiration is seen.
 These should be provided at a lower pressure than the inflation breaths.
 Usually, no more than 16–20 cmH2O is required.
 The best way to assess this is to provide adequate pressure to be able to just see chest rise with each breath.

 There is strong evidence that room air is adequate and safest for neonatal resuscitation.3 The use of supplemental oxygen should be guided by the expected saturations as described above.